Constitution - 2025

 5. Obligations

-Membership of ISVA will entail no obligation from member countries, their organisation or individuals to take part in any ISVA activities if they choose not to do so.
+Membership of the ISVA will entail no obligation from member countries or regions, their organisation or individuals to take part in any ISVA activities if they choose not to do so.
+However, it is encouraged for members to embrace the objectives of the ISVA and promote activities in their regions and countries that improve the health, welfare and production of sheep and to promote the International Sheep Veterinary Congress.

 IV ORGANISATION

-The secretariat shall notify all members of a General Meeting to be held at a place and time convenient to and organised by the current host organising country, but it must coincide with the international congress and be accessible to all members.
+The Secretary shall notify all members of a General Meeting to be held at a place and time convenient to and organised by the current host organising country, but it must coincide with the ISVC and be accessible to all members.

-The General Meeting may be attended by one authorised representative of each national member country.
-Other members may attend and observers may take part at the discretion of the Chairman and Executive committee, but can not vote.
+The General Meeting may be attended in an official capacity by one authorised representative of each national or regional veterinary association of member countries (either in person or virtually).
+Other individuals may attend as observers at the discretion of the Chairperson and Executive Committee, but have no voting rights.
 The agenda shall be circulated to members at least 30 days before the meeting.

 These may be held by telephone conference or electronic mail as appropriate and as deemed necessary by either the Executive Committee of ISVA, or by request of at least 5 member countries.
 These meetings shall cover only such matters that need urgent attention and cannot wait for the next General Meeting.

-President: The duties of the President will be to see to the effective running of the ISVA and ensure that the Constitution is followed.
-The incumbent will act as chairman at all meetings and as the official representative of ISVA as required.
+President: The duties of the President are to see to the effective running of the ISVA and to ensure that the Constitution is followed.
+The incumbent acts as Chairperson at all meetings and as the official representative of the ISVA as required.

 Secretary/Treasurer: The incumbent shall arrange all meetings and other activities as directed by the President, and keep adequate records of all matters pertaining to the ISVA.
 Any financial matters shall also be the responsibility of the Secretary.

-Congress Organiser: The person nominated by the organising country of the following congress shall be responsible for organising the congress, assisted by a national committee, and will report to the Executive Committee.
+Congress Organiser: The person nominated by the organising country of the following ISVC shall be responsible for organising the congress, assisted by a local organising committee (LOC), and will report to the Executive Committee.

 Two Executive Committee Members: These members shall be responsible for seeing to the adequate functioning of all other committees as may be formed by the Executive Committee.

-4. Other Committees: The Executive may either on its own initiative or arising from proposals coming from members, form such committees as may be required for the effective functioning of ISVA.
-Such committees may be of the size and organisation appropriate to their functions, but will not have independent powers and must report to the Executive Committee for authorisation and approval of any proposals.
+The Executive Committee may, either on its own initiative or arising from proposals coming from members, form such committees as may be required for the effective functioning of the ISVA.
+Such committees may be of the size and organisation appropriate to their functions but will not have independent powers and must report to the Executive Committee for authorisation and approval of any proposals.
 Subject to this limitation, these committees may co-opt additional members as required and consult directly with member countries or other organisations but all final decisions rest with the Executive Committee.

-Conditional on the correct notification, agenda and voting procedures being followed, the authorised national representatives present at a meeting shall constitute a quorum.
+Conditional on the correct notification, agenda and voting procedures being followed, the authorised national representatives present in person or virtually at a meeting shall constitute a quorum.

-Any matters requiring urgent decision which in the opinion of the President cannot await a Special or General Meeting, shall be decided by the Executive Committee subject to ratification of a General Meeting or Special Meeting or ISVA.
+Any matters requiring an urgent decision which, in the opinion of the President, cannot await a Special or General Meeting, shall be decided by the Executive Committee subject to ratification of a General Meeting or Special Meeting or the ISVA.

-The official language of ISVA will be English.
-The country organising the International Congress is permitted to arrange simultaneous translations with other languages if required.
-Groups of member countries may arrange meetings or discussions in other appropriate languages but should provide concise yet complete translations into English for the benefit of the International Community.
+The official language of the ISVA will be English.
+The country organising the ISVC is permitted to arrangesimultaneous translations into other languages if required.
+Groups of member countries may arrange meetings or discussions in other appropriate languages but should provide concise yet complete translations into English for the benefit of the international community.

 V FINANCES